mluron-ArxFjs/Congress-App1-CHA/README.md

 - OTA updates, and Gestures out of the box.
 - Full support for React Native web.
 - TypeScript by default.
-- Works with the Comprehensive Health App.
+- Works with the Expo Client app.

 ### Running the App
 - `npx create-react-native-app` Create a new React Native app.